 - Availability Bias – The Stories We Know – Every decision made by our brains is based on experiences, either real or imagined.
 We use those old and new stories to predict outcomes.
 We fear flying more if we’ve recently heard of a plane crash.
 We play slot machines more if people near us are winning.
 That’s why story-telling is an effective marketing strategy.
 Help customers visualize a positive outcome and you’ll sell more.

 - Conservatism Bias – The Power of Branding – Our brains are biased toward past success.
 Habits, associations, beliefs, and positive experiences tend to rule our decisions.
 We prefer the brands we’re used to.
 Breaking that pattern is difficult.
 General Motors unsuccessfully tried to save Oldsmobile as brand-loyalists aged.
 They could not change fixed attitudes about the brand.
 Understanding this anomaly can help you avoid wasting your advertising budget.

 - Outcome Bias – Someone Wins the Lottery – Imagining a positive outcome can lead the brain to ignore logic in decision making.
 Auto companies sell fancy sports cars through images of romantic success for their owners.
 People eagerly buy lottery tickets, despite impossible odds, because they visualize winning the lottery.
 An image in the brain of a positive outcome can overpower rational thinking.
-Appealing to this bias is a powerful marketing tool.
+Appealing to this bias is a powerful sales and marketing tool.